Rabbits & Exotic Vet Medicine & Surgery in Canton

 Riverstone Animal Hospital offers medical and surgical services for exotic pets.
 We also provide counseling for general care, nutrition, and behavior, as proper husbandry and nutrition are extremely important to the well-being of exotic pets.
 We consider the unique characteristics of every pet we see and customize our preventive care and treatment options accordingly.
-Click on the headers below to learn more about each species.
+Learn more about each species below.

 Other Exotic Pets